KingBean4903/node-saga-pattern/README.md

 This project simulates a distributed workflow that coordinates multiple services — **Order**, **Payment**, **Inventory**, **Shipping**, and **Notification** — through an **event-driven orchestration layer**.

-Instead of relying on a single database transaction, it uses **compensating actions** to logically undo operations when failures occur, ensuring **eventual consistency** in a microservices environment.

 ---